ResearchComputing/Documentation/docs/software/llms.md

 In order to install models from Hugging Face, you will need to create an account using <https://huggingface.co/join>.
 Once you have an account, you will then need to generate a token for our system using the documentation provided under the [User access tokens](https://huggingface.co/docs/hub/en/security-tokens#user-access-tokens) page.
 If you only intend to install publicly available models and data, then usually read permissions are sufficient for the token.

-After you have your account setup, you can search models using the [Hugging Face Models](https://huggingface.co/models) page.
+After you have your account set up, you can search models using the [Hugging Face Models](https://huggingface.co/models) page.
 Here you can refine your search based on the task you want to complete, model size, and dependent libraries.
 Once you have identified a model that you would like to run, review the model card, paying attention to the libraries needed and examples provided.
 If necessary, accept the terms of use for the model.
 For example, [Meta's Llama 3.1](https://huggingface.co/meta-llama/Llama-3.1-8B) requires you to accept a community license agreement.
 However, at the time of writing this documentation, OpenAI's [gpt-oss-20b](https://huggingface.co/openai/gpt-oss-20b) does not require a license agreement.
 ```{note}
 Depending on the model, it can take 30 minutes or more to get access to the model once you have accepted the terms of use.
 ```

 At this point, all necessary libraries should be installed in either your custom environment or CURC's provided environment and we can begin downloading the LLMs we would like to run.
 If you are using our Transformers module, `HF_HOME` and `HF_HUB_CACHE` will point to your project's directory, ensuring that your home directory does not fill up.
 If you are not using our module, be sure these variables are appropriately set before proceeding.
 There are several ways to install a model, however, we often suggest that you use the `huggingface-cli`.
 For more in-depth information about `huggingface-cli` (such as how to view models and delete them) see [Command Line Interface (CLI)](https://huggingface.co/docs/huggingface_hub/en/guides/cli#command-line-interface-cli).
 The [hf cache scan](https://huggingface.co/docs/huggingface_hub/en/guides/cli#hf-cache-scan) and [hf cache delete](https://huggingface.co/docs/huggingface_hub/en/guides/cli#hf-cache-delete) sections are particularly useful for managing models.

-Once the `huggingface-cli` is available, you can setup your token associated with our system using the following
+Once the `huggingface-cli` is available, you can set up your token associated with our system using the following
 ```
 hf auth login
 ```